 By Erin Frick

 ALBANY, N.Y.
 (Aug.
 25, 2022) — Exposure to sunny, hot and humid weather can trigger severe symptoms of mental disorders, requiring emergency care.
-So reports a recent study, led by researchers at the University at Albany, which used data on New York State weather and hospital emergency visits to assess how features of summer weather affect people with mental disorders.
+So reports a recent study, led by researchers at the University at Albany, which used data on New York weather and hospital emergency visits to assess how summer weather affects people with mental disorders.